R A Lister and Company: 1946–1965: Independent

 Having survived World War II, Lister continued to benefit from its reputation for durable, reliable high-quality engines, and its pedigree as an old-established firm.
 However labour costs in the post-war period made a return to the heyday of the 1920s and 1930s impossible.
 Competition from rivals such as Petter and from overseas were also factors to be contended with, and unauthorized copycat engines ("Listeroids") were produced in other countries.
-Smallcreep's Day by Peter Currell Brown is a surrealist satire on modern industrial life.
-The 1965 novel was written while the author worked at R A Lister and Company, Dursley.

 1967–1986: Purchase and merger

 In 1965 following the death of Charles Ashton Lister CBE (1871 to 1965), Lister was acquired by Hawker Siddeley, who had bought its old rival Petter Diesels in 1957.